|Ms Lynne Murray BAppSci FAIMS|

 Vanessa commenced at the ANZIC-RC in 2014 as an Admin and Research Officer.
-She is currently the acting TRANSFUSE Study Project Manager.
+She is currently a Project Manager (Acting) for the TRANSFUSE and TAME Trials.
 Vanessa has experience working in Fiji and New Zealand, largely for academic institutes in the area of distance learning and health research.
 She has had roles in administration, electronic publishing, real estate advertising and clinical data management.
 Her data management experience includes working on randomised controlled trials related to heart health, health IT (mobile technologies), nutrition and exercise, addiction and aged care.

 Jane joins the ANZIC-RC as the Project Officer for the TARGET Randomised Control Trial.
 Jane is a registered nurse with a keen interest in health outcomes and using data to inform research and policy development.
 Jane previously worked for the Australian and New Zealand Intensive Care Society (ANZICS) with the Centre for Outcome and Resource Evaluation (CORE) coordinating the ANZICS Critical Care Resources (CCR) Registry.
 Jane also works as a Registered Nurse at Western Health, and has recently commenced a Master's degree in Public Health at The University of Melbourne.